 Unknown Benefits of Drinking Beet Juice

-You’ve probably had this root vegetable in salads, and usually cooked, but you probably never guessed how enjoyable and nutritious it can be when added raw to a smoothie.
+You’ve probably had this root vegetable in salads or had it cooked, but you probably never guessed how enjoyable and nutritious it can be when added raw to a smoothie.
 Are you aware of the many benefits of drinking beet juice?

-In today’s article we’ll tell you some things we bet you don’t already know about the benefits of drinking beet juice.
+In today’s article, we’ll tell you about some of the benefits of drinking beet juice.
 Prepare to be amazed!

 What do beets contain?

 When beets are cooked, they lose some of their most important nutrients (as is the case with most foods).
-But when you consume them raw in juice or smoothie form, you can enjoy extra:
+But when you consume them raw, in juice, or in smoothie form, you can enjoy beets high content in:

 - Vitamins A, B, and C